-In the ACT, if a child turns four before 30 April, they can start preschool the first day of term 1 that year.
-If a child turns four on or after 30 April, they can start preschool the first day of term 1 the following year.
+In the ACT, if your child turns four on or before 30 April, they can start preschool the first day of term 1 that year.
+If your child turns four after 30 April, they can start preschool the first day of term 1 the following year.

 Preschool places are not allocated on a first come first served basis.
 Preschool applications are prioritised in this order: